exakat/exakat-docs/Reference/Rulesets.rst

 PHP recommendations
 +++++++++++++++++++

-This ruleset is collected from the warnings and notes that are available in the PHP manual.
+This ruleset is a collection of warnings and notes that are available in the PHP manual.
 For example, return do not require parenthesis.

 Total : 0 analysis